Abhi2april/Abhi2april/README.md

 ### Currentlyy
 - indulged in a Quant curriculum
 - implementing SOTA transformer architectures
-- optimizing model deployment and serving with TorchScript and onnx and triton
+- model serving with TorchScript, onnx and triton
 - and trying out different custom information identifier RAGs

 ---